aimms/how-to/C_Language/Using AIMMS Libraries.rst

 ..
 Definition

 In the context of the AIMMS environment, a library is an AIMMS project that can be included in/added to other AIMMS projects.
-They are the AIMMS equivalent to Python or R packages.

 Each library in AIMMS contains a subset of project files.
 You can divide a large project into smaller sub-projects, enabling multiple developers to collaborate easily by sharing parts which are relevant to the entire project.